instadeepai/Mava/mava/systems/README.md

 implemented using [Launchpad](https://github.com/deepmind/launchpad), which is used for distributed training.
 This allows for easy scaling of computational resources by changing only one variable.

 Below we list the different systems in Mava based on the actions spaces they use.
-More systems will be added in future Mava versions.
+More systems will be added in future Mava updates.

 ### Continuous control